Gift Acceptance Policy

 To facilitate the receipts of gifts and bequests, the Organization must be capable of responding quickly and in the affirmative where possible to all gifts offered by prospective donors.
 Unless stated otherwise, the Board of Directors intends that these policies apply to all gifts.

-All donations are subject to this Gift Acceptance Policy and GOSPEL FOR ASIA maintains full control over all funds donated.
-GOSPEL FOR ASIA will attempt, whenever consistent with our charitable objects and budget, to honour our donors preferences regarding the use of their gifts; however, unless a specific donor designation has been accepted by the Board of Directors, the Organization retains full discretion over the use of funds donated to the Organization.
+All donations are subject to this Gift Acceptance Policy and GFA WORLD maintains full control over all funds donated.
+GFA WORLD will attempt, whenever consistent with our charitable objects and budget, to honour our donors preferences regarding the use of their gifts; however, unless a specific donor designation has been accepted by the Board of Directors, the Organization retains full discretion over the use of funds donated to the Organization.

 - Gifts of: